Sweet Sesame Shrimp

 - 1 tbsp.
 Sesame Seeds.

-Heat a generous amount of oil in a suitable pan and quickly brown the shrimp on both sides until the cornstarch coating is just getting a little crispy and then remove them to a bowl.
-It is easiest if you use a large flat-bottomed pan for this.
+- Heat a generous amount of oil in a suitable pan and quickly brown the shrimp on both sides until the cornstarch coating is just getting a little crispy and then remove them to a bowl.

-Next, heat a tablespoon or so of the oil in a saute pan and add the sugar, vinegar, ketchup and ginger.
-Allow this to bubble and thicken.
+- Heat a tablespoon or so of the oil in a saute pan over high and add the sugar, vinegar, ketchup and ginger.
+Cook, stirring briskly until the contents of the pan thicken to a glaze.

-Lastly, add the shrimp to the sauce and toss to glaze.
-Toss with the sesame seeds and serve while piping hot,
+- Lastly, stir the shrimp into the glaze and, when they are heated through, toss with the sesame seeds and serve immediately.